cynricthehun/nebula/Setting-up-a-development-environment.md

 3. From the game main menu, you should now see a `Multiplayer` button

 ## How to run 2 game instances on the same computer
+There are two options for running multiple instances:

+### Remove Single Instance
+Edit `Dyson Sphere Program\DSPGAME_Data\boot.config`, removing the `single-instance=` line from the file.
+If you would like to keep the instances settings separate then Sandboxie might be preferred.

+### Sandboxie
 1. Install [Sandboxie Plus](https://github.com/sandboxie-plus/Sandboxie/releases)
 2. Launch Sandboxie Plus
 3. Right Click on `DefaultBox` and choose `Run -> Run Program`